Cyclist biking through across the Humber Bay Arch Bridge in Toronto during sunrise

 Autumn is underrated on this trail.
 The Humber Bay end gets beautiful in October, with the shoreline trees going gold against the grey lake.
 The wind picks up in fall, and riding west into a headwind off the water is a workout, but riding east with it at your back is one of the best feelings on a bike.

 Winter is possible and surprisingly rewarding if you dress for it.
 The lake doesn't freeze here, but the air off the water is cold and sharp, and the trail is nearly empty.
-The light in winter is low and dramatic, and the skyline looks different — harder, more defined, stripped of the summer haze.
+The light in winter is low and dramatic, and the skyline looks different.
+It's harder, more defined, and stripped of the summer haze.
 It's not comfortable, but it's worth it once or twice a season.

 Worth Knowing